Thorfgin/charactercreator2/README.md

 	- MIN-XP: When a build has spend less than 13 points, show a warning next to XP remaining that XP will be lost.

 	SHOULD:
+	- CHARNAME: when refreshing or reloading the page, the name of the character is lost
 	- VERSION: when clicking the version, show a modal with the release notes

 	COULD: